NFDI4BIOIMAGE/training/_sources/content_types/collection.md

 In 2016, the ‘FAIR Guiding Principles for scientific data management and stewardship’ were published in Scientific Data.
 The authors intended to provide guidelines to improve the Findability, Accessibility, Interoperability, and Reuse of digital assets.

-Tags: FAIR-Principles, Data Stewardship, Research Data Management
+Tags: FAIR-Principles, Data Stewardship, Research Data Management, Include In Dalia

 Content type: Collection